-- 45 During the environmental and social impact assessment process, the promoter shall identify the risk of exposure to occupational and communicable diseases by both project workers and the people affected by the project and communities.
-To this end, the promoter shall take into account the differentiated exposure to and/or higher sensitivity of workers and certain groups depending on their age, gender, health status and other factors that may lead to higher vulnerability to hazards.
-Where the nature of the project entails significant and/or cumulative public health risks, the promoter may be required, in accordance with Standard 1, to carry out a specific health impact assessment. - 46 To the extent possible, and with the support of OHS professionals, the promoter shall take measures to contribute to avoid or contain the spread of pandemics, epidemics, and any transmission of communicable diseases associated with the influx of workers, such as SARs-CoV-2, malaria, tuberculosis, sexually transmitted diseases (including HIV/AIDS) etc37.
-To this end, the promoter shall organise training and awareness programmes, and ensure that codes of conduct (for workers and people living in labour camps if any) are implemented.
-Furthermore, the promoter identify the stakeholders involved (defining their capacities and responsibilities); establish the monitoring, evaluation and reporting requirements; define the stakeholder engagement and public consultation and communication actions to be undertaken; and present a budget.
+4145 During the environmental and social impacts assessment process, the promoter shall identify the risk of exposure to occupational and communicable diseases by both project workers and the people affected by the project and communities.
+To this end, the promoter shall, takingtake into account the differentiated exposure to and/or higher sensitivity of workers and vulnerable certain groups depending on their age, gender, health status and other factors that may lead to higher vulnerability to hazards.
+Where appropriate such assessment shall take into consideration potential different impacts depending on the gender of the project worker.
+Where the nature of the project entails significant and/or cumulative public health risks, the promoter may be required, in accordance with Standard 1, to carry out a specific health impact assessment.

+4246 To the extent possible, and with the support of OHS professionals, the promoter shall take measures to contribute to avoid or contain the spread of pandemics, epidemics, and any transmission of communicable diseases associated with in-migration the influx of workers, such as SARs-CoV-2, malaria, tuberculosis, sexually transmitted diseases (including HIV/AIDS) etc. 37.
+To of influence; propose appropriate interventions; and provide recommendations for project design and management.
+It should identify the stakeholders involved (defining their capacities and responsibilities); establish the monitoring, evaluation and reporting requirements; define the stakeholder engagement and public consultation and communication actions to be undertaken; and present a budget.